rjcassara-/files/resume2021.md

 ## About

-+ Security-minded administrator (Systems, Networks, Databases, Cloud) and developer (Python, PowerShell, Bash)
++ Technically adept, security-focused engineer/architect/administrator
-+ Experience across physical, hybrid, and cloud environments (AWS, Azure)
++ Experience across physical, hybrid, and cloud environments (AWS, Azure, GCP)
++ Demonstrates strong technical leadership by clearly communicating and/or teaching concepts to a wide variety of interested parties
-+ Over 20 years of experience solving unique and challenging technical issues including:
++ Over 25 years of experience solving unique and challenging technical issues including:
+    + Inherited control of custom applications with minimal documentation, reverse engineered functionality and fixed bugs independently
     + Coordinated and configured enhanced email protection for a Fortune 500 company
     + Engineered workflows to transform logs and injest them into the SIEM system
     + Deployed additional firewall and new network segmentation into a production cloud environment with minimal downtime to military and civilian users
     + Automated custom AWS volume exports with AWS Lambda
     + Designed a secured environment to require DoD smart card authentication for production access
     + Developed a system to automate sending and executing updates to isolated cloud environment
-+ Experienced at operating independently while
 + Comfortable working in Agile/Scrum framework; easily adaptable to other methodologies
 + Strives to achieve balance between strong security and user-friendly systems
-+ Creates and presents original material at local security conferences

 ---

 ## Work Experience
+**Cisco Systems, Inc**
++ Manager, Infrastructure Security (2025-2026)

+    - Led team overseeing security architecture across multiple engineering teams
+    - Drove efforts to increase number of teams fully delivering host and kubernetes cluster logging
+    - Initiated and participated in meetings to increase knowledge sharing between teams and fully document and understand the complexities behind each product line architecture and security considerations

++ Manager, Security Development Engineering (2024-2025)

+    - Led team of engineers developing security automation tools
+    - Collaborated across multiple teams to prioritize new projects and existing workloads
+    - Took on additional management of SRE team and cloud tenant ownership.
+Migrated cloud accounts from legacy organizations into centralized tooling.

++ Cloud Infrastructure Engineer, Technical Lead (2022-2024)

+    - Maintained and improved custom security workflows
+    - Addressed vulnerabilities and errors in security tools through patching and/or commiting code fixes
+    - Acted as subject matter expert to support commercial and federal compliance audits
+    - Configured pilot programs for new tooling

 **Consumers Energy**

-+ Senior Information Security Engineer (2019 - present)
++ Senior Information Security Engineer (2019 - 2022)

     - Designed and implemented new security solutions for corporate environment
     - Identified and remediated potential security issues in new and existing projects